crf8472/libarcstk/README.md

 ## What libarcs is

 - Function library for AccurateRip checksums ("ARCS"s)
+- Builds on Linux (and presumably/untested on *BSD)
 - Calculates checksums and ids on CD images
 - Verifies checksums against reference sums from AccurateRip
 - Written in C++14